Keddnyo/Keddnyo/README.md

 ### Hi there 👋

+I am Keddnyo.
+A ❤ programming for Android.
+I already know **Java** and **Kotlin**.

+- 🔭 I’m currently working on a Flutter project.
+- 🌱 I’m currently learning Flutter.
+- ⚡ Fun fact: I like purple, black and cyan colors.

 <!--
 **Keddnyo/Keddnyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.